dmd-program/dmd-100/projects/ritual/ritual_interview.md

 ## Part B
 ### Step 1
-Was there any time in Part A where you felt like you got to a more core issue?
+Was there any time in Part A where you felt like you were able to get to a deeper core issue?
+What did you find?

+### Step 2

 ## Deliverables
 1. Write your recording in the observations input box on the assignment submission.